by Natalie Nera

-The voice was muffled by the smoke and stomping of the boots outside, audible even though they were mostly not made of leather but felt, valenki.
+The voice was muffled by the smoke and stomping of boots outside, audible even though they were mostly made not of leather but felt, valenki.
 In another world, in another life, Oksana would have thanked the unknown man for helping her leave the train, but her mind was now unable to think of any pleasantries.
-All she could feel now was the power of the cold and wind outside as she placed one foot in front of the other.
+All she could feel was the power of the cold and wind outside as she placed one foot in front of the other.
 The crunching of stones, like broken glass, pierced her ears.
 Each time it repeated, the sound left imprints in her soul.
 The scorch of the frost penetrated the strips of fabric she wrapped around her feet.
 She had to keep moving.
-Her shawl had slipped so she re-arranged it to cover her ears and head.
+Her shawl had slipped, so she rearranged it to cover her ears and head.

 The stranger’s voice again: “You need to keep your strength, love.”

-This time Oksana dared to lift her eyes and look at the man.
+This time, Oksana dared to lift her eyes and look at the man.
 He was passing her something shiny.
-It looked like a necklace of beads but as his hand came closer, Oksana realised it was sugar-frosted fruit on a string.
+It looked like a necklace of beads, but as his hand came closer, Oksana realised it was sugar-frosted fruit on a string.

 “The journey is long.”

 She smiled and mumbled, “Thank you, but I cannot accept it.”

 The features of the stranger were out of focus, thanks to her short-sightedness.
 Her grandmother’s words sprung up in her mind: “Whatever you do, don’t be vain.”
 Yet vanity was the reason she only ever wore her glasses in the classroom; it was the reason she had placed them in the small suitcase, now left behind four hundred miles west.
 The clothes she wore now were her only possessions.